sys-bio/tellurium/docs/_notebooks/core/tellurium_stochastic.rst

 .. image:: _notebooks/core/tellurium_stochastic_files/tellurium_stochastic_2_0.png

+Seed
+^^^^

+Setting the identical seed for all repeats results in a reproducible stochastic simulation.

 .. code:: python

-    # Setting the seed results in reproducible stochastic simulation
     results = []
     for k in range(1, 20):
         r.reset()